-When necessary, adjustments are made to the financial statements of subsidiary to bring their accounting policies into line with the Group's accounting policies.
+When necessary, adjustments are made to the financial statements of the subsidiary to bring their accounting policies into line with the Group's accounting policies.

-In the Polytechnic's financial information, investments in subsidiary are carried at cost less any impairment in net recoverable value that has been recognised in profit or loss.
+In the Polytechnic's financial information, investments in the subsidiary is carried at cost less any impairment in net recoverable value that has been recognised in profit or loss.